robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-09-06 16:42:38 UTC
+**Last Updated:** 2025-09-06 17:18:39 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the live feed is temporarily unavailable but expected to resume soon.
+**Recommendation:** Please check back later; the live feed should be available once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of the next check at 16:42 UTC.
+**Technical Note:** The status image indicates a grey background with red text stating \

-**Blog Summary:** The panda cam is temporarily offline for maintenance.
-We appreciate your patience and look forward to sharing adorable panda moments again soon!

 ---